pichanez/spam-checker-whocalls/README.md

 - `GC_ADB_HOST` / `GC_ADB_PORT` – address of the device with GetContact.
 - `JOB_DB_PATH` – path to the SQLite file storing job statuses.
 - `LOG_LEVEL` – logging verbosity (e.g. `INFO`, `DEBUG`).
+- `LOG_FILE` – optional path to a file where logs will be written.

 Values can be provided in an `.env` file which is read by `docker-compose`.